Nervoic/NvcSave/README.md

 1. Conveniently save and load data types
 2. Safely saving and updating existing data will avoid overwriting data if you accidentally use the Save function instead of Update.
 3. Support for saving Boolean variables
+4. The ability to save default values for variables locally in the project and later receive them when running the game (for example, to create basic functionality for rolling back settings)

 Installation:
 1. Download the "NvcSave" package